nanysylviane/-Surfs-Up_python_and_sqlalchemy/README.md

 ![surfs-up.jpeg](Images/surfs-up.jpeg)

-Congratulations!
-You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii!
-To help with your trip planning, you need to do some climate analysis on the area.
-The following outlines what you need to do.
+Project outlines of what we need to do.

 ## Step 1 - Climate Analysis and Exploration